Secure a veterinary assistant job with these veterinary assistant CV examples and tips for creating a CV that best shows your skills and experience.

 Hard skills are role-specific and learned through training, with hiring managers usually expecting candidates to have these skills before applying.
 Soft skills such as communication and interpersonal abilities are transferable across many different industries and help to support candidates as they fulfill their primary responsibilities.

-If you can’t think of the right assistant skills for your vet assistant CV, then consider including these bullet points for the best CV:
+If you can’t think of the right assistant skills for your vet assistant CV, then consider including these skills on the CV:

 Your work experience section will vary in length and depth depending on your experience.
 List your work history in reverse chronological order, starting from the most recent experience.
 This ensures that you provide the hiring manager with the most up-to-date information about your skills and experience.